ImGilbes/IdM_Knowledge_Base/README.md

 ## Publication
-This is the implementation of the Knowledge Base presented in [Sassetti et al. 2025 ](https://doi.org/10.1007/978-3-032-06155-3_1) - Toward Secure and Trustworthy Identity Management Systems: A Knowledge-Base Driven Approach
+This is the implementation of the Knowledge Base presented in [Sassetti et al. 2025](https://doi.org/10.1007/978-3-032-06155-3_1) - Toward Secure and Trustworthy Identity Management Systems: A Knowledge-Base Driven Approach

+## Data Source
+In [this spreadsheet](https://docs.google.com/spreadsheets/d/1N_VF8LE9k3R8Yd-m8wScmpaKtGu0Ck8khkxjoLprk34) you can find all the data used in the knowledge base version of [Sassetti et al. 2025](https://doi.org/10.1007/978-3-032-06155-3_1) - data entries are provided alongside the academic **references** they were sourced from.

+In later versions of the knowledge base, we are further refining the data entries from the academic literature and we are adding alternative data sources from the industry.
+You can find the [newer version here](https://docs.google.com/spreadsheets/d/1x800HOm3zepnrYluDOZdOgHLlVvU4WVs3Soyg7f5l_Y) - please mind that it is a work in pregress as of October 2025.

 ## Installation
 1. clone this repo on your local machine